Getting Started¶

 pf_t2 = pf.lag(2) # T+2 fill

-# Or view the full sweep as a chart
+# Visualise the full lead/lag sweep as a single chart

 fig = pf.plots.lead_lag_ir_plot(start=-5, end=10)